 26. Ice Dance by Danny Elfman.
 This man only comes out in winter.

 27. This one by The Head and the Heart:

 29. Winter Winds by Mumford and Sons.
 If you can get past the waistcoats and banjos this is a good wintry number.

 30. The Heartache Can Wait by Brandi Carlile

-And this one by Nancy Wilson.
-OK, this is is full-on Christmas, but it’s lush, languid and the perfect accompaniment to steamed-up windowpanes and hot toddies:
+That’s What I Want For Christmas by Nancy Wilson.
+This is is full-on Christmas, but it’s lush, languid and the perfect accompaniment to steamed-up windowpanes and hot toddies.
+Has slightly weird lyrics:

 I would love for people to PLEASE suggest any similar music that I can add to my winter playlist.
 If it’s not on rotation in Poundland it probably qualifies.